EHRI Regional Conferences

 This two-day workshop invites stakeholders who maintain digital platforms, repositories, and databases, or have developed internet-based curricula, exhibitions, and presentations on specific research projects and/or case-studies in Holocaust Studies.
 Focussing on current questions of digital archival collections in Central Europe, the aim of the workshop will be to discuss and develop policies and procedures on organisational and legal levels concerning the transnationalisation of Holocaust research networks and archives.
 The workshop is directed at a wider public, bringing local approaches and regional aspects of current usages of Holocaust-related sources to the fore.
 The linkage of these local approaches to other projects from Central Europe will enable the creation of a network of and for these initiatives, transcending the ethnic, linguistic, and/or national borders which until now have represented an obstacle in opening spaces for innovative approaches.

-Deadline for Applications: 1 September 2018
+Deadline for Applications: 1 September 2018.
+THIS CALL IS NOW CLOSED!

 Call for Papers For a One-Day Conference in Warsaw